 2. The Right Environment

 Charge your battery in a dry, clean, and temperate area.
 Never charge in a damp or cluttered environment.
-Messy garages are the cause of many household accidents, so if it's a concern it may be time for some seasonal cleaning or charge the battery in a less cluttered location.
+Messy garages are the cause of many household accidents, so if it's a concern it may be time for some seasonal cleaning for e-bike battery charging in a less cluttered location.

 3. Top It Off